 The best way to prevent pericoronitis is by making a concerted effort to brush and floss daily and rinsing with warm salt water several times a day.
 But if the tooth still can’t erupt naturally, it may have to be extracted.
 If the infection is allowed to persist it can spread to other parts of the mouth.

-Call Epic Dentistry for Kids at the first sign of pericoronitis so that it can be treated and controlled asap.
+Call our Aurora Pediatric Dentist at Epic Dentistry for Kids at the first sign of pericoronitis so that it can be treated and controlled asap.